jw3479/jw3479.github.io/_posts/2023-01-01-bootstrap.markdown

 categories: research
 authors: "Benjamin Lu*, <strong>Jia Wan</strong>*, Jacob Goldin, Daniel Ho"
 ---
-We tackle the problem of accurate inference of demographic disparity estimates when the demographic labels are unobserved.
-We propose a dual-bootstrap approach that explicitly accounts for imputation error, enabling inference that is valid asymptotically and more accurate in finite samples.
+We tackle the problem of uncertainty quantification of demographic disparity estimates when the demographic labels are unobserved.
+We propose a dual-bootstrap approach that explicitly accounts for imputation error, enabling inference that is valid asymptotically.
+Empirically, we show through simulated data that dual bootstrap produces more accurate predictions in finite samples.